andrew/ultimate-awesome/README.md

 - [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
 - [awesome-ethereum-finance](https://github.com/manifoldfinance/awesome-ethereum-finance) - Ethereum  cutting edge applications, protocols, cryptography, systems and more.
 - [awesome-playgrounds](https://github.com/marcosnils/awesome-playgrounds) - List of awesome playgrounds.
+- [Awesome-LLM-Healthcare](https://github.com/mingze-yuan/Awesome-LLM-Healthcare) - The paper list of the review on LLMs in medicine - "Large Language Models Illuminate a Progressive Pathway to Artificial Healthcare Assistant: A Review".
 - [awesome-cheat-sheets](https://github.com/mintisan/awesome-cheat-sheets) - Awesome Cheat Sheets for Developer Utility, like Git, Vim, Tmux, Sublime Text, Markdown, Shell.
 - [awesome-nwjs](https://github.com/nw-cn/awesome-nwjs) - Awesome NW.js (node-webkit).
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.